The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

 Techniques and procedures in machine translation

-If human translation has advanced in recent decades, machine translation has achieved an unimaginable scope, with a great impact on the profession.
+If human translation has advanced in recent decades, then machine translation has made unimaginable progress, with a significant impact on the profession itself.

 The first automated translations were rule-based (RBMT) and used linguistic information from dictionaries and grammatical resources both for the source and target language.

 Later, this was replaced by statistical machine translation (SMT), which analyzed existing bilingual corpora.